winksaville/csgrs/readme.md

 - extend flatten to work with arbitrary planes
 - overwrite polygon metadata correctly in difference, intersection, etc
 - fix normals on rotate_extrude
-- fix normal on bottom face of extrude
-  - cube sphere test from 0.6.0
 - determine why flattened_cube.stl produces invalid output with to_stl_binary but not to_stl_ascii
 - determine why square_2d_shrink.stl produces invalid output with to_stl_binary but not to_stl_ascii
 - determine why square_2d produces invalid output with to_stl_binary but not to_stl_ascii